Individual voluntary arrangements right for you?

 What are cost of IVA fees?

-When you set up an IVA there are always fees involved.
+When you set up an IVA there is always fees involved.
 The only fees that you will need to pay is a nominee fee which is the fee that will cover the cost of starting up your IVA.
 The Supervisor fee is for the IVA administration and there are disbursement fees which are costs that we pay to the third party during the IVA.

 At Free Debt Helpline our fees are set at the industry standard and we will make sure you are aware of what we are charging.
 The fees are being paid out from monthly contributions or from proceeds of a sale of assets so there is nothing to pay up front.